 - Interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.
 Interventions will be recorded and evaluated. - All children are formally assessed throughout the year and their progress against age related expectations is closely monitored.
-The progress of pupils with SEND is monitored separately using tracking software called 'BSquared'.
+The progress of pupils with SEND is also monitored separately using tracking software called 'BSquared'.
+In the Early Years, for those children being assessed at a lower level than BSquared, a Sefton document called Small Steps is used to make further assessments.
 In some cases, small steps of progress may be measured using the outcomes on their learning plans and other diagnostic assessments.
 Learning support plans will be reviewed after each assessment.
 Progress towards targets will be recorded and, if necessary, new provision put in place.